 Here’s something most articles don’t tell you: you don’t have to open a traditional business checking account.
 A free personal checking account that you use exclusively for mystery shopping income and expenses works just as well for most shoppers.
 The key is exclusivity — that account is for mystery shopping only, nothing else.

-That said, actual business accounts often come with useful features — integrations with accounting tools, invoicing, expense categories, and reserve sub-accounts.
+That said, actual business accounts often come with useful features — integrations with accounting tools, expense categories, and reserve sub-accounts.
 Many are free.
 If you’re treating mystery shopping seriously as a side income, a business account is worth the five minutes it takes to open one.

 What to Look for in an Account